Skip to main content

 Schedule mandatory breaks every 45-50 minutes within your 14 hours and 5 minutes block.
 During breaks, move your body, hydrate, and eat a light snack if needed.
 Avoid caffeine in the second half of a long session if it is afternoon, as it may interfere with sleep later.
 These small investments in recovery keep your overall output high across the entire 14 hours and 5 minutes.

-Marathon Study Sessions with a 14 hours and 5 minutes Timer
+Deep Research Sessions in 14 hours and 5 minutes

 Frequently Asked Questions